 Other than turning the monitor on and using the nightlight, all the AC401’s controls are managed remotely from the parent unit.
 This is an improvement from the previous model in the range, which means you no longer have to go into your child’s room to change settings or view the ambient temperature.
 The temperature is now displayed clearly in large numbers on the LCD display.

 All the functions available for use are displayed on the LCD.
 You will be able to see an animated pendulum that lets you know the units are still talking to each other and that you will not miss anything through signal or battery failure.
 This can be accompanied by an audible sound every few seconds for extra reassurance.

-There is a volume bar on the left hand side that lets you know there is noise being transmitted from baby’s room.
+There is a volume bar on the left-hand side that lets you know there is noise being transmitted from the baby’s room.
 There is a battery level indicator that tells you when it’s time to use the charging cradle.

 Temperature Min – Max Settings

 I like this bit.
-When you baby does making a noise you can simply press a button to turn the speaker off or use the volume control to adjust the level to suit your ears.
+When your baby does make a noise, you can simply press a button to turn the speaker off or use the volume control to adjust the level to suit your ears.
 Many baby monitors don’t allow you to turn the volume up and down at will.

 The sound quality of the AC401 is the best we have experienced so far.
-It may not be the best but out of the few baby monitors we have tried the quality is much better.
-There is no background hum, no crackling and sound is only activated by noise when it happens.
+It may not be the best, but out of the few baby monitors, we have tried the quality is much better.
+There is no background hum, no crackling and sound are only activated by noise when it happens.